 Titled Asthana Vidwan (at age 15), of the state of Tamil Nadu in July 1984, Kanchi Kamakoti Peetam on 1 October 1990, at Sringeri, at Kalahasti Temple, at Mantralaya Raghavendra Mutt in 2006, Pillayarpatti Temple on 27 August 1995,

 Raja-Lakshmi Award for 1985 from Sri Raja-Lakshmi Foundation, Chennai,

-Mysore T. Chowdiah Memorial National Award,
+Mysore T. Chowdiah Memorial National Award in 1992,

 National Citizen's Award, 1991 by The President of India,